How to Control Common Fruit-Tree Pests

 There are several of options available that will work to control a variety of pests on many different fruit trees.
 We typically recommend fruit-tree sprays with a combination of insecticide and disease-control ingredients; including, but not limited to:

-Whatever you choose, keep in mind that it’s wise to rotate different products with different active ingredients to prevent pests from building up a resistance to any one product.
-Ideally, you shouldn’t use a product with the same active ingredient more than twice in a row.
+No matter what you pick, it's a good idea to switch up the products with different active ingredients.
+This way, those pesky pests won't build up a resistance to any one product!
+It's best to mix things up and not use a product with the same active ingredient more than twice in a row.

 rotate your pest control active ingredients

-There are also dormant sprays available, which help control overwintering pests like aphids, scales, mites, and peach twig borers.
-Used in late winter or early spring (before trees begin budding), dormant sprays coat your trees with a horticultural oil that effectively controls pests by suffocating the eggs laid late the previous year.
+Hi-Yield_Dormant_Spray_16ozYou can also try using dormant sprays, which are great for keeping overwintering pests like aphids, scales, mites, and peach twig borers in check.
+These sprays are best applied in late winter or early spring, before your trees start budding.
+They work by coating your trees with a horticultural oil that helps control pests by suffocating the eggs laid the previous year.
+Just remember to apply them before the first buds appear on your trees!

-Keep in mind that whatever pest-control products you choose, the goal is control rather than eradication.
+Remember, no matter which pest-control products you choose, the goal is to control the pests, not completely wipe them out.
 It’s nearly impossible to completely eliminate pests—but with a little care, you can keep them at an acceptable level to maintain healthy trees and hearty harvests.

 When and How to Apply Pest Control

-Because each type of fruit tree has its own pest species that need to be monitored and controlled, the particular pest you’re dealing with will dictate the spraying schedule, as well as the best types of chemicals to use.
+Since each type of fruit tree has its own pest species that need to be monitored and controlled, the specific pest you’re dealing with will guide you on when to spray and which products will work best.

 Codling Moth

-You’ll usually need to spray multiple times between April and June, depending on outside temperatures.
+Typically, it is necessary to apply sprays several times from April to June, depending on outside temperatures.
 Different products require different intervals, so make sure you read the label carefully.

 Western Cherry Fruit Fly

-Spray as cherries are turning from green to red (they’ll be a yellowish straw color when it’s the right time).
+Apply the spray when the cherries transition from green to red, which is indicated by a yellowish straw color.
 Products including the active ingredients malathion or permethrin are often good options.

 Greater Peach Tree Borer